xngwu1995/MP7_HBase_Template/README.md

 To make the implementation easier, we have provided boilerplates.

 Note that, when auto-graded, this topology will run for 10 seconds and automatically gets killed after that.
+For this part, different algorithm will have huge different performance.
+10s is not a strict restriction, but your solution may failed to finish within 10s on Coursera even though it works on your local environment.
+We suggest you to refine your algorithm to make it more efficient if you failed in this part while you get correct answer locally.
+Algorithm with time complexity of `O(nN)` seems to be save to pass where n is the number of total words and N is the amount of top words you need track.

 You can build and run the application using the command below inside the container: